populse_mia.user_interface.data_browser package¶

 - Parameters:

-logical_index – int of the column logical index
+logical_index – The logical index of the moved column (unused).

-old_index – int of the column old visual index
+old_index – The previous visual position of the column (unused).

-new_index – int of the column new visual index
+new_index – The new visual position of the column (unused).

 - select_all_column(col)[source]¶

-Select all column when the header is double clicked
+Select all cells in a column when its header is double-clicked.

 - Parameters: